taku25/UEP.nvim/README.md

 " Find the module name for a class and copy it to the clipboard.
 :UEP find_module[!]

+" Open the Build.cs file for the current module.
+Use '!' to list all modules.
+:UEP build_cs[!]

+" Open the Target.cs file.
+Use '!' to include Engine targets.
+:UEP target_cs[!]

 " Search Unreal Engine Web Docs.
 Use '!' to pick a class.
 :UEP web_doc[!]
 ```